Managing Business Transition: Expert Strategies to Balance Growth & Profitability for Mature and New Businesses

 The harvest quadrant is essential for companies to maximize the profitability of their mature businesses.
 By optimizing their operations and reducing costs, companies can generate cash flow that can be reinvested in their new businesses.
 This quadrant is critical for maintaining the financial health of the company.

-The grow quadrant is where companies focus on scaling their new businesses.
+The growth quadrant is where companies focus on scaling their new businesses.
 By investing in marketing and sales, companies can increase their customer base and generate more revenue.
 This quadrant is critical for companies to achieve sustainable growth and profitability.

 The exit quadrant is where companies divest their non-core businesses or assets.
 By selling off these businesses, companies can generate cash that can be reinvested in their core businesses or used to pay off debt.
 This quadrant is essential for companies to optimize their portfolio and focus on their core competencies.